vanyle/vectarine/README.md

 - (Optional) Installing a Luau extension for your editor

 See [the manual](./docs/user-manual.md) for how to make games with vectarine

+Feel free to join our [Discord server](https://discord.gg/zPwg3VDydz) if you have any questions or want to chat with other developers.

 Below are information on how to work and improve the engine.